istio/enhancements/.github/ISSUE_TEMPLATE/alpha_feature.md

 - [ ] Automated integration tests cover core use cases with the feature enabled.
 - [ ] When disabled, the feature does not affect system stability or performance.
-- [ ] Feature coverage and test plans written and approved

-**Performance**
-- [ ] Performance impacts have been measured.
-Please document any initial performance tests below:

-> Initial performance tests

 **API**